infinohq/infino-sdk/README.md

 ## Connect – Access Data Sources

-Connect to external sources and query them in place—no ETL, no data movement required.
+Connect to data sources and query them in place.

 ### Create Connections